francopizzi/francopizzi/README.md

       principalProjects : {

+            TurnOn : {
+                  technologiesUsed : [ "Javascript" , "Node js" , , "Express js" , "React" , "Redux" , "React Native",
+                        "CSS" , "HTML" , "Sequelize" , "PostgreSQL" ],

+                  description: "Development of a mobile App for users who want to book courts and a SPA (Single Page Application) for suppliers who want to publish their courts, using agile methodologies.
+The Project was divided in three branches, Back end, App web y App Mobile.
+Personally, I had to participate in the last one.
+We use React Native for the Front end and Redux for managing application states.
+The functionalities that I had to participate in were, Login-Logout, Google login, Google register, favorites section, reservation management and payment through Mercado Pago.
+At the end of the project, I helped in the back end to carry out the availability and reservation routes."
+            },

             videogamesApp : {
                   technologiesUsed : [ "Javascript" , "Node js" , , "Express js" , "React" , "Redux" ,
                         "CSS" , "HTML" , "Sequelize" , "PostgreSQL" ],